cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

       - Develop a documentation policy for implementers.
         For example, the auto-generated doc for the [Go implementation](https://pkg.go.dev/github.com/in-toto/in-toto-golang) is not at all parallel with the Python RTD reference doc - it is all in GitHub, and has no introductory or explanatory content, or navigational aids.

-7. Content creation process
+6. Content creation process

    6.1 The [read-the-docs site](https://in-toto.readthedocs.io/en/latest/) has an [Edit the Doc button](https://github.com/in-toto/in-toto/blob/develop/doc/source/index.rst).
 Instead of pointing directly to the source files, make the button point to a page with instructions for [doc contributors](https://github.com/in-toto/community/blob/main/CONTRIBUTING.md), and a link to the [governance policies](https://github.com/in-toto/community/blob/main/GOVERNANCE.md).

-   6.2 Decide on a structure for documentation source files in the project doc repo.
+   6.2 Decide on a structure for documentation directories and source files in the project doc repo.

    6.3 Make sure the policy pages include or link to:
      - Contact info for maintainer/reviewer for documentation contributions.